netfoundry/branding/README.md

 # NetFoundry Brand Toolkit

-These pages, assets, styling are to be used when referencing NetFoundry.
+These pages, assets, and styling are to be used when referencing NetFoundry.

+See the [Brand Identity File](./NetFoundry Brand Identity.pdf) for detailed information on colors, fonts, styling etc.